KVSlab/VaMPy/README.md

 # Aneurysm_workflow

 This is a collection of scripts to run an aneurysm problem with Oasis.
-There are also scripts for a large variation of post-processing from simple WSS to more advanced turbulence metrics, and to a wide variarity of morphological parameters.
-The latter is implemented through automated neckplane detection, but these scripts are not adapted to this pipeline, but are here simply for convenience.
+There are also scripts for a variety of post-processing; WSS-based matrics, more advanced turbulence metrics, and a variety of morphological parameters.
+The latter is implemented through automated neck plane detection, but are not adapted to the `Aneurysm_workflow` pipeline and are here merely for convenience.

 ## Authors
-These script was written by
+These scripts was written by
 - Aslak Wigdahl Bergersen
 - Christophe Chnafa
 - Henrik A. Kjeldsberg

 ## Installation
 You can choose how to install the dependencies, but the fastest way to get started is to first install anaconda or minicoda on your computer.
-Then create two environment, one for `vmtk/vtk` and one for `fenics` by executing the following in a terminal:
+Then create two environments, one for `vmtk/vtk` and one for `fenics` by executing the following in a terminal:
 ```
 conda create -n vtk -c vmtk python=3.6 itk vtk vmtk paramiko
 conda create -n fenics -c conda-forge fenics